tatiiana3/fandango-ii/fandango-II.md

 ### Sample Active Reservation Service

-- Queue of waiting users for seats
-  - First come; first serve
-  - Users can add themselves to queue of waiting list on a possible seat or the booking in general
-- Relating back to Active Reservation Service:
   - If timer for Active Reservation Service runs out, the person first on queue will be notified
   - If seat (or entire booking) is booked, notify everyone on the queue